Psychedelic Harm Reduction

 - Interacting with medical, security, and law enforcement

-III.
+IV.
 The Historical and Political Landscape of Psychedelic Harm Reduction and The Manual of Psychedelic Support

 Speaker: Annie Oak